yiyedang/random-repo-name/proposal.md

 1. Name: X-Team Group Maker Proposal

-2. The program will output a file with a list of each team and each group member in each team.
-The averaged GPA of the group will also be listed with each group.
+2. Output: The program will output a file with a list of each team and each group member in each team.
 Users can choose the name of the output file.

-	At the bottom of the file we will output some stats on the groups, like average group GPA, standard deviation of group GPAs.
+	At the bottom of the file we will output some stats on the groups, like average GPA of each group, standard deviation of group GPAs, etc.

+	Example output:
+	GROUP 1:
+	FirstName1, LastName1
+	FirstName2, LastName2
+	FirstName3, LastName3
+	FirstName4, LastName4

+	GROUP 2:
+	FirstName1, LastName1
+	FirstName2, LastName2
+	FirstName3, LastName3
+	FirstName4, LastName4

+	STATS
+	Average Group GPA, Standard Deviation

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.